 - Support: With so many modules and areas of expertise, it can be difficult to find a fast solution to a question or problem you may have within the software.

 Bottom Line: Ultimately, unified solutions give companies the option to streamline HR workflows in one step, reducing the need to thread multiple platforms and vendors together and risk multiple data entry errors, lost information, or hiring teams to maintain multiple systems.
 If you select an integrated solution, make sure it’s truly integrated rather than a collection of best-of-breed standalone options productized as integrated.
 All the aforementioned benefits will lose their luster if the integration is more marketing speak than actual technical integration.

-A unified system is the rising trend, but it’s important to remember that no technology system can completely solve your business problems.
+A unified system is a rising trend, but it’s important to remember that no technology system can completely solve your business problems.
 Work with a technology system that makes it easy to work with your team, processes, and goals.